 The first bikes, known by their nickname as “bone-crushers”, were constructed mainly of wood.
 Without any form of suspension and iron-banded, wooden spoked wheels, the ride was extremely uncomfortable.
 However they did possess one luxury safety feature; mudguards.
 As demand grew so did the quality but there were still three deficiencies.
 The most serious drawback was the lack of power.
 For level or downhill riding, the engines were satisfactory but as soon as it had to ascend a hill, the rider had to assist the engine by pedalling in tandem.

 At a meeting of motor cycle enthusiasts at the Ceylon Café in Main Street on Monday 23rd January 1905, it was decided to hold reliability trials.
 Ceylon Cafe was located in Whitehead Chambers, 44 Main Street, just before Titterton Lane and H. Adams was the proprietor.
-The first race took place on 11 February on a course between Greenbushes and Fairview totalling 54 miles (86.4kms).
+The first trial took place on 11 February on a course between Greenbushes and Fairview totalling 54 miles (86.4kms).
 To avoid speeding, no participant was allowed to take less than 3 hours.
 Sixteen motor cyclists participated in the event.

 On Monday 7th August 1922, The Eastern Province Motorcycle Club staged a 60 mile relay race on the Kragga Kamma circuit, the first event of this kind.